wger-project/docker/README.md

 ## Building

-If you want to build the images yourself, clone the wger repository and follow the instructions for the appropriate images in the extras/docker folder.
+If you want to build the images yourself, clone the wger repository and follow the instructions for the devel image in the extras/docker folder.

 ## Contact